brainboxdotcc/retro-rocket/docpages/user-guide/commands/rocketsh.md

-\page rocketsh rocketsh command (shell)
+\page rocketsh rocketsh Command (Shell)

-The interactive shell used to execute commands and run programs.
-Launched by `init`.
+`rocketsh` is the interactive shell used to execute commands and run programs.
+It is launched by `init` at boot and is always available at the system prompt.

 \image html rocketsh.png

+This page describes `rocketsh` in detail.
+For a simple overview of using the shell, see @ref desktop-and-shell "The Shell" in the User Guide.

 #### Command line entry